 Social and Political Philosophy

-I argue that the dominant positions in contemporary political philosophy – egalitarianism, positive rights theory, communitarianism, and many forms of liberalism – should reject central welfare state institutions.
-I do this by examining how major welfare institutions, such as Social Security, national health insurance, and government welfare, actually work, comparing them with more market-based feasible alternatives-using the dominant perspectives as the basis for the comparison.
-I argue that these dominant non-libertarian perspectives in contemporary political philosophy have misunderstood the implications of their own principles, which in fact support more market-based or libertarian institutional conclusions than they may realize.
+He argues that the dominant positions in contemporary political philosophy – egalitarianism, positive rights theory, communitarianism, and many forms of liberalism – should reject central welfare state institutions.
+He does this by examining how major welfare institutions, such as Social Security, national health insurance, and government welfare, actually work, comparing them with more market-based feasible alternatives-using the dominant perspectives as the basis for the comparison.
+He argues that these dominant non-libertarian perspectives in contemporary political philosophy have misunderstood the implications of their own principles, which in fact support more market-based or libertarian institutional conclusions than they may realize.

 Three cool features of this book:

-I love animals, and have done volunteer work at Animal Friends, a no-kill shelter in Grafton, WV.
-I am or was an obsessive Harry Potter fan.
-You could say I am a Beatles fanatic, but that doesn’t quite do justice to my interest and love of the Beatles—ask me a Beatles trivia question, and I am likely to know it.
-I love baseball, and am currently going through Ken Burns’ 10 volume DVD series on the history of baseball.
-Also, I am interested in contemporary politics.
+Dr. Shapiro love animals, and has done volunteer work at Animal Friends, a no-kill shelter in Grafton, WV.
+He is or was an obsessive Harry Potter fan.
+You could say he is a Beatles fanatic, but that doesn’t quite do justice to his interest and love of the Beatles—ask him a Beatles trivia question, and he is likely to know it.
+He loves baseball, and is currently going through Ken Burns’ 10 volume DVD series on the history of baseball.
+Dr. Shapiro is also interested in contemporary politics.

 Phil 130: Current Moral Problems